AXZ003/Lit-Flix/README.md

 # Lit-Flix

-This application allows users to search for current and past movies.
-After inputing a movie in the serach box the app will render summary, rating, movie poster, trailers and showtimes.
+This application allows users to search for current and past movies using the OMDB, YouTube and GraceNote API.
+After the user inputs a movie in the serach box the app will render the summary, rating, movie poster, trailers and showtimes for that specific movie.

 # Technologies Used / Built With
 <ul>